briankung/tictactoe/readme.md

 * [FIXED] Win check fails for rows 2 and 3
 * [FIXED] Win check fails for columns B and C
+* Computer cheats like a whore in certain situations.